ENG517/Procedure/wraya/p-typewriter-load-paper.md

 So, you want to start using a manual typewriter.
 Whether you plan to write your debut novel, fill out an official document, or just listen the aesthetic sound that is clicking typewriter keys, you will need to first complete one important task: loading the paper!

+Loading paper into a typewriter for the first time can be tricky.
+Don't worry!
+Take the time to load and adjust your paper as needed using the steps below, and practice a few times to get the hang of it.
+Good luck!

 ## Materials

 There are minimal materials required to load paper into a typewriter: